akvo/rag-doll/readme.md

 ## RabbitMQ Message Queueing

-In order to separate the Slack and WhatsApp bots, we use message queues.
+In order to communicate between the services we use message queues.
 This allows us to organise and scale workloads, while having each component have only a single responsibility.

 ### Queue Message Format